 How and When to take Beta Alanine

 Beta-alanine is a popular ergogenic supplement because it can induce muscle carnosine loading.
 An increase in muscle carnosine is related to an increase in performance for high- intensity exercise.
 It is a non-essential amino acid that in combination with the essential amino acid, histidine, results in the formation of carnosine within the muscle cell.
-Carnosine is recognized as a pH buffer, because of its H+ buffering capability, increased carnosine concentration in skeletal muscle has been associated with enhancing muscle buffering capacity and reducing muscle fatigue.
+We recognize Carnosine as a pH buffer.
+Because of its H+ buffering capability, increasing carnosine concentration in skeletal muscle associates with enhancing muscle buffering capacity and reducing muscle fatigue.

 Being able to crank out a few more reps and do a few more sets is what muscle growth is all about!

 If you are not the high-intensity type, then beta-alanine may not work well for you.
 As previous research reported that beta-alanine supplementation may not affect performance.
 Unless exercise intensity and duration induced high levels of blood lactate.
 Researchers found that increases in training volume and significantly lower subjective feelings of fatigue during 60-second maximal exercise, thus supporting the notion that beta-alanine supplementation may be most effective under high lactate producing, high intensity exercise conditions.

 The increased repetitions to fatigue can translate into increased muscle mass.
 A new study from the Journal of the International Society of Sports Nutrition shows that Beta-Alanine could also improve isometric contractions.

 When subjects were administered 6.4 grams of Beta-Alanine for four weeks, their maximal voluntary isometric-contraction strength improved.
 So taking beta- alanine will likely help with local muscle endurance.
 And improved time under tension when in the gym, which can lead to greater muscle growth.